Pyomo/pyomo/doc/OnlineDocs/contributed_packages/iis.rst

 constraints in the elastic filter may be feasible -- because IPopt failed to converge and we assumed that meant the subproblem was not feasible.

-Dealing with NLPs is far from clean, but that doesn’t mean the tool can’t return useful results even when it’s assumptions are not satisfied.
+Dealing with NLPs is far from clean, but that doesn’t mean the tool can’t return useful results even when its assumptions are not satisfied.

 trivial_mis.py
 --------------